mkazuyuki/docs/howto-extend-md-resource.md

 	https://kb.vmware.com/selfservice/search.do?cmd=displayKC&docType=kc&docTypeID=DT_KB_1_1&externalId=1004071
 	https://kb.vmware.com/selfservice/search.do?cmd=displayKC&docType=kc&docTypeID=DT_KB_1_1&externalId=1006371

-5. initialize the cluster-partition of the MD resource.
+6. On either of the VM console, initialize the cluster-partition of the MD resource.
 (Note : not for data-partition but for cluster-partition)

 		# clpmdinit --create force <Mirror_disk_resource_name>

-6. On the both VM, set the cluster to start automatically then reboot.
+7. On the both VM console, set the cluster services to start automatically then reboot.

 		# systemctl enable clusterpro
 		# systemctl enable clusterpro_md